Quasinormal modes of a charged spherically symmetric black hole in bumblebee gravity

 \section{Conclusion}

-In the context of bumblebee gravity, some of us have presented exact solutions to the field equations~\eqref{ds}-\eqref{Sr}, describing charged spherically symmetric black holes~\cite{Liu:2024axg}.
-Owing to the nonminimal coupling between the bumblebee field and the gravitational field, Lorentz symmetry is spontaneously broken in this framework.
+In the context of bumblebee gravity,~exact solutions to the field equations~\eqref{ds}-\eqref{Sr},~describing charged spherically symmetric black holes, have been presented~\cite{Liu:2024axg}.~Owing to the nonminimal coupling between the bumblebee field and the gravitational field, Lorentz symmetry is spontaneously broken in this framework.

 In this paper, we studied the QNMs of the scalar perturbation and the gravito-electromagnetic coupled perturbation under the bumblebee black hole background.
 The perturbations can be expanded in terms of spherical harmonics due to the spherical symmetry of the background metric~\eqref{newds}.
-For the scalar perturbation, we directly obtained the QNFs by using the CFM and AIM; for the gravito-electromagnetic perturbation, since the matrix equation~\eqref{master equation c} cannot be transformed into two separate equations,~we use the CFM to obtain the result.
+For the scalar perturbation, we directly obtained the QNFs by using the CFM and AIM.~For the gravito-electromagnetic perturbation, since the matrix equation~\eqref{master equation c} cannot be transformed into two separate equations,~we use the CFM to obtain the result.
 The relevant results were presented in Tabs.~\ref{table1}-\ref{table7} and Figs.~\ref{figure1}-\ref{figure7}.~It is observed that,~as the Lorentz-violating parameter $l$ increases, the absolute value of the imaginary parts of the QNFs for all three perturbation types decrease.
-The real parts of the QNFs for the electromagnetic field slightly increases, while the real parts of the QNFs for both the scalar and gravitational perturbations decrease.~As the electric charge $Q_0$ increases, the absolute values of the imaginary parts of the QNFs for the scalar field remains nearly constant, both the imaginary parts of the QNFs for the other two perturbation types and the real parts of the QNFs for all three perturbations increase.~As the angular momentum $L$ increases,~the real parts of the QNFs increases significantly,~while the imaginary parts remains nearly unchanged.
+The real parts of the QNFs for the electromagnetically‑dominated field slightly increases, while the real parts of the QNFs for both the scalar and gravitationally‑dominated perturbations decrease.~As the electric charge $Q_0$ increases, the absolute values of the imaginary parts of the QNFs for the scalar field remains nearly constant, both the imaginary parts of the QNFs for the other two perturbation types and the real parts of the QNFs for all three perturbations increase.~As the angular momentum $L$ increases,~the real parts of the QNFs increases significantly,~while the imaginary parts remains nearly unchanged.

 We have only studied the quadratic potential with $\Lambda=0$ in this paper.~We hope to gain more understanding of black holes that include the cosmological constant and take into account the spin of black holes.~A relevant research will be carried out in the future.